 PhD candidates who successfully complete the doctoral program can obtain a “minor” in addition to their doctoral degree in Political Science, by completing additional coursework in a subfield other than their main track.

 Minors can be awarded in the subfields of the Doctoral Program’s specific tracks, in Social Science Methodology, or in other subfields closely related to political science, based on agreements between the Doctoral School and other CEU units.
 Obtained minors are certified at the time of the graduation by the Doctoral School in the Doctoral Candidate’s official transcript of records.

-Minor in a specific track of the Doctoral Program: Students are entitled to a minor in a track other than their own if they collect at least 8 credits from this chosen track.
-Out of these 8 credits, at least 4 credits must come from the core curriculum.
+Minor in a specific track of the Doctoral Program: Students are entitled to a minor in a track other than their own if they collect at least 8 US credits from this chosen track.
+Out of these 8 US credits, at least 4 US credits must come from the core curriculum.

-Minor in Social Science Methodology: Students are entitled to a minor in Social Science Methodology if they collect at least 8 credits in optional research methods courses (in addition to the 6 credits coming from the mandatory methods courses, the ‘Methods and Research Design’ and the ‘Prospectus Seminar Workshop’).
+Minor in Social Science Methodology: Students are entitled to a minor in Social Science Methodology if they collect at least 8 US credits in optional research methods courses (in addition to the 6 US credits coming from the mandatory methods courses, the ‘Methods and Research Design’ and the ‘Prospectus Seminar Workshop’).

 - TIP: Students who pursue a minor in Social Science Methodology may choose to complete research methods courses instead of the mandatory 4 credits that are to be completed from a second track.
 However, if students take a methodology track instead of their compulsory “advanced topics” course then this methods course does not count towards a minor in Social Science Methodology.